 The park has two campgrounds; the maximum occupancy per campsite is six.

-One area has 30 wooded sites (Camp A EW30ft) with electric and water; they can accommodate tents, pop-ps and RVs up to 30 feet long.
+One area has 32 wooded sites (Camp A EW30ft) with electric and water; they can accommodate tents and pop-ups, and some sites can fit RVs up to 30 feet long.
 Most sites aren't level.
 There's one ADA-compliant site here near an ADA-compliant bathhouse with showers.
 The amphitheater, just-behind the bathhouse, is also by this loop.
 Sites accept 20 and 30-amp current.
 Tent campers prefer these sites because they're shadier than those in Campground B.

 Also in Campground A is a group camping area with four tent sites (Camp A GrpStdTent).
 They're for tents only and have no electric/water hookups.
 Maximum occupancy is 24 (six per site).
 Group sites that accommodate more than six people have a higher cancellation fee than do regular campsites.
 The group sites are not near Campground B's group sites.